 Who Wants to Live Forever?: C.C.'s "one wish" that Lelouch was originally obliged to grant her by their contract was to finally die, which would make Lelouch bear the curse of immortality in her place.
 Implied that Mao already refused to do so because he was too attached to her, leading her to seek out another to do so..

-In episode 7 of R1, C.C. gives Lelouch succinct description of the trope; 'if you're so good you should be able to set up the conditions however you want'.
-I.e. 'create for yourself a win-win situation'.
-He takes the words to heart for his next plan where he and his new Black Knight Organization rescues Britanian Citizens from a Japanese terrorist plot.
-Cornelia has no choice but to acknowledge them and let them leave in peace, otherwise, she'll get flak from her own people and stir up more civil unrest.
+In episode 7 of R1, C.C. gives Lelouch a succinct description of the trope: "If you're so good, you should be able to set up the conditions however you want" (i.e. "create a win-win situation for yourself").
+He takes the words to heart for his next plan: he and his new Black Knight Organization rescue Britannian citizens from a Japanese terrorist plot.
+Cornelia has no choice but to acknowledge the Black Knights (and let them leave in peace) in order to keep civil unrest from growing in the wake of Britannian deaths at the hands of "Elevens".

 Rolo's conversion into Lelouch's ally also counts.
-See the page for details.
+See the trope page for details.

-Schneizel is an interesting take on this, since he takes The ChessmasterUp to Eleven: He will not fight if he is not guaranteed to win (note his chess match against Zero, where he forfeited with a florish) and his last big scene in the series, where he is fleeing from a fight he has a very good chance of winning, but is not guaranteed to win.
+Schneizel is an interesting take on this: he will not fight if he can't be certain he'll win (note his chess match against Zero, where he forfeited with a florish, and his last big scene in the series, where he flees from a fight where he has only a chance — however high — of winning.

 Yandere: Mao to C.C., Nina to Euphemia, Rolo to Lelouch, even V.V. to Charles.

 Though Nina only becomes Yandereafter Euphemia's death, so it's up to debate if she's playing the trope quite straight.